Heparin Anti-Xa

 Anti-Xa tests are sometimes requested to monitor and adjust unfractionated heparin (UFH) concentrations in the blood, though the primary monitoring tool for UFH is currently the APTT (or ACT for cardiopulmonary bypass).
 Anti-Xa may be used to monitor some patients who have “heparin resistance” – do not respond as expected to UFH – or who have an underlying condition or interfering factor(s) that alter the APTT and ACT test result.

 Low molecular weight heparin (LMWH) therapy is usually not monitored, but doctors may request anti-Xa tests in some cases.
-These include patients who are pregnant, obese, very young, elderly and those who have kidney disease.
+These include patients who are significantly underweight or overweight, those who have kidney disease and occasionally patients who are pregnant.
 LMWH is primarily cleared from the body by the kidneys.
 Any condition that decreases kidney function can potentially decrease LMWH clearance, increasing its concentration in the blood and increasing the potential for excessive bleeding.

 The anti-Xa test is not routinely requested but may be performed whenever a doctor wants to evaluate UFH or LMWH concentrations in the blood.